Dexter King: Early life

 Dexter Scott King was born on January 30, 1961, at Children's Healthcare of Atlanta – Hughes Spalding Children's Hospital in Atlanta, Georgia, to Martin Luther King Jr. and Coretta Scott King. and named after the Dexter Avenue Baptist Church in Montgomery, Alabama, where his father was pastor before moving to the Ebenezer Baptist Church in Atlanta.
 His oldest sister Yolanda watched after him.

 King was seven years old when his father was assassinated in 1968.
 He was watching television with his older brother, Martin III, when they saw a news flash about the shooting.
 King and his siblings were assured an education thanks to the help of Harry Belafonte, who set up a trust fund for them years prior to their father's assassination.
 King attended the Democratic National Convention in 1972, which led him to gain an interest in politics.

 King attended his father's alma mater of Morehouse College, where he studied business administration from 1979 to 1984.
-He left Morehouse before graduating.
+He left Morehouse before completing his degree.

 Work

 President Bill Clinton joins hands with Dexter King and Coretta Scott King during a Martin Luther King, Jr. Commemorative Service at Ebenezer Baptist Church in Atlanta, Georgia, 1996.

 King split his time between Atlanta, Georgia, where he served as chairman of the King Center for Nonviolent Social Change, and Malibu, California.

 In May 1989, King's mother named the twenty-eight-year-old as her successor as president of the King Center.
 Before his mother's choice, King openly expressed interest in changing the King Center into "a West Point of nonviolent training".
 Dexter Scott King served as president of the King Center for Nonviolent Social Change, but resigned only four months after taking the office after a dispute with his mother.
 He resumed the position in 1994, but the King Center's influence was sharply reduced by then.
 As President, he cut the number of staff from 70 to 14 and shut down a child care center among a shift from conventional activities to prioritizing preserving his father's legacy.
 Reflecting, King admitted that the time was not right since he was "probably moving faster than the board was ready to".

 Dexter was a dedicated vegan and animal rights activist, having been introduced to vegetarianism in the late 1980s by Dick Gregory.

-On August 24, 2013, King attended the 50th anniversary of the March on Washington, the event at which his father delivered his "I Have a Dream" speech.
+On August 24, 2013, aged 52, King attended the 50th anniversary of the March on Washington, the event at which his father delivered his "I Have a Dream" speech.